 Students are required to produce a report based on their internship or work placement, highlighting their ability to apply knowledge to solve complex problems within the industry and demonstrate research/investigative skills, project management and consultancy skills.
 Students will provide evidence of their impact on the organisation in the form of a professional business report.

-USW's MBA Global students will be taught across four block deliveries, each concentrating on a specific themes:
+USW's MBA Global students will be taught across four block deliveries, each concentrating on a specific theme:

-Students select their specialisms from Finance, Marketing, Human Resource Management, Supply Chain Management.
+Students will select their specialisms from the available options which range from Finance, Marketing, Human Resource Management, Supply Chain Management.

 Business Research Project

 Depending on the length of the internship or work-placement, this block allows the student time and scope to develop a professional project report based on their work-placement or consultancy project internship to highlight and report their impact on the respective client organisations.

 Contact time and independent study hours will vary across blocks.

 An MBA Expert Speaker Series will expose the students to guest lectures and seminars conducted by industry and academic leaders.